exterm/exterm.github.io/content/posts/2023-12-23-lib-is-for-libraries.md

 title: "The mystery of Rails' `lib/` folder 📚"
 ---

-**Update 2024-01-03:** I've corrected the setup instructions for `packwerk`.
-Thanks to Adam Zapaśnik for [pointing out the oversight](https://www.reddit.com/r/rails/comments/18vzjz0/comment/kg3yyam).
+**Update 2024-02-19:** With the release of `packwerk` 3.2.0, the instructions in this article now work as originally intended again.
+The article has been simplified to reflect this.

 _In Ruby on Rails applications, one of the directories that come with the default structure is `lib/`.
 What is it for?
 How should it be used?
 And why should you care?_